KakiWei/Kakiwei/README.md

 <h3>Hi 👋, I'm Kaki</h3>
-<p>I'm a passionate frontend developer eager to work on exciting projects.</p>
+<h4>I'm a passionate frontend developer eager to work on exciting projects.🥳 </h4>

 - 💻 Proficient in JavaScript, React, React Native, and Python.
 I have also worked with Java and machine learning.
 - 🧐 Currently learning Rust.